Gandi/gandi.cli/README.md

 #### 2. Create the Certificate

-WARNING : This command is billable.
+WARNING: This command is billable.

 To request a certificate, you need to use a private key to generate and sign a CSR (Certificate Signing Request) that will be supplied to Gandi.